 Have you ever suffered from any of the following illnesses?

 Yes No If yes, please give details

 Visual defects/ eye conditions (including colour

 blindness)

 Hearing defects/ ear conditions

-Severe anxiety, depression, other psychiatric
+Severe anxiety, depression, other psychiatric disorder

-disorder

 Paralysis or other neurological disorder

 Fainting attacks, blackouts, epilepsy or fits

 Recurrent headaches, migraine

 Vertigo, giddiness or tinnitus

 Heart disease, high blood pressure

-Asthma, bronchitis, tuberculosis or other chest
+Asthma, bronchitis, tuberculosis or other chest disease

-disease

 Liver disorder

 Kidney or bladder problems

 Recurrent backache, arthritis, rheumatism

 Any blood disorder

 Eczema, dermatitis, other skin conditions

 Diabetes, thyroid or other gland problems

 Hay fever, allergies to drugs, animals etc.

 Any recurrent infections

 Any impairment of immunity to infection

 Hernia

 Any alcohol or drug related problems or illness

-Any other medical condition, physical or mental,
+Any other medical condition, physical or mental, not

-not mentioned above
+mentioned above

 Have you?

 Yes No If yes, please give details

-Ever undergone a surgical operation or been admitted
+Ever undergone a surgical operation or been admitted to

-to hospital for any reason?
+hospital for any reason?

-Had more than 20 days' sickness absence in the past
+Had more than 20 days' sickness absence in the past two

-two years?
+years?

 Ever been, or are, a Registered Disabled Person?

 Present health status

+-0 1 1 1

 Yes No If yes, please give details

+Are you at present taking any medication prescribed by a Yes No If yes, please give details
-Are you at present taking any medication prescribed

-by a doctor?
+Are you at present taking any medication prescribed by a doctor?
+Yes No If yes, please give details

+Yes No If yes, please give details

+doctor?
+Yes No If yes, please give details

-Are you at present receiving any treatment
+doctor?
+Are you at present receiving any treatment prescribed by Yes No If yes, please give details

-prescribed by a doctor?
+doctor?
+Are you at present receiving any treatment prescribed by a doctor?
+Yes No If yes, please give details

-Do you have any physical disability necessitating

-special aids, or requirement for access to premises?

-Do you have any other relevant health problems?